-The Company had a net income tax expense of \$11.0 during the Period, which is largely a current income tax expense only.
-The current income tax expense increased from the comparable prior year period because of higher taxable income in CLC.
-The Company's current position on the deferred tax assets ("DTA") at OPMC is consistent with its position at March 31, 2023 which is to not recognize the benefits from the DTA at OPMC, which are primarily non-capital losses and temporary differences, as it is not probable that they would be utilized in the future.
-The result is that for the current period, \$1.3 in OPMC DTA benefits are not being recognized.
-Once adjusted for the OPMC DTA not recognized, the effective tax rate of 27.2% for the Period is similar to statutory rates.
+The Company had a net income tax expense of \$3.4 during the Period, which is largely only current income tax expense.
+The current income tax expense decreased from the comparable prior year period because of lower taxable income in CLC.
+The Company's current position on the deferred tax assets (DTA) at OPMC is consistent with its position at March 31, 2024, which is to not recognize the benefits from the DTA at OPMC, which are primarily non-capital losses and temporary differences, as it is not probable that they would be utilized in the future.
+The result is that for the Period, \$1.3 in OPMC DTA benefits are not being recognized.
+Once adjusted for the OPMC DTA not recognized, the current tax expense effective tax rate (ETR) of 27.3% for the Period is similar to the statutory rates.
+Both the current Period and comparable prior year period ETRs are higher than the statutory rates due primarily to the tax losses from OPMC not being recognized for tax purposes.